MrAsterisco/homebridge-hisense-tv/README.md

 ### Continue the Setup
 For this plugin to work correctly, you need to configure your TV to use a static ip address (or configure a static DHCP reservation on your router).

 To connect to your TV, you need to pair the machine where you're running Homebridge with your TV.
-This is done in the command line, by manually running the bundled `hisense-tv-authorize` command.
+This is done in the command line, by manually running the bundled `hisense-tv authorize` command.
 To do this, open the homebridge UI and go to Terminal.

 ![terminal](images/terminal-location.png)